 The article that got me into this

-The actual story about how I tried to compile my kernel module.
 I came across this article on MuppetLabs.com where Brian Raiter describes how he tries to reduce the binary size.

 Well, I read a little, in the first few sections paragraphs he gives an example on how to build your own simple kernel module, and I actually wanted to try making a kernel module for quite a long time.
-Developing a Kernel module is quite different to the regular development that you might do in C, and I’m not that proficient in C anyway.
-However, I decided to give it a try on my Mac.
-Usually, I run Linux through OrbStack, and that time, I also tried to do it that way.

 The goal of this website is to collect all my thoughts, projects, ambitions, memories and posts that are appropriate for the Interwebs to see in one place.